Crimes of Assault and Battery in Florida

 Being found guilty of the crime of battery comes with severe charges and penalties depending on the type of battery that occurs.
 Penalties for a battery conviction include:

 - Battery.
 A charge of battery is considered a first-degree misdemeanor and can result in a fine of $1,000 and a sentence of up to one year in jail.

 - Prior battery conviction.
 If there has been a prior battery conviction, and the person is found guilty of battery again, it is considered a third-degree felony and can result in a maximum sentence of five years in prison and a fine up to $5,000.

 - Aggravated battery.
-If battery occurs with a deadly weapon, the victim was pregnant, or there was intent to cause severe bodily harm or disfigurement, it is considered aggravated assault.
+According to our Fort Lauderdale criminal attorney, if battery occurs with a deadly weapon, the victim was pregnant, or there was intent to cause severe bodily harm or disfigurement, it is considered aggravated assault.
 This crime is considered a second-degree felony and results in a sentence of up to 15 years in prison and a fine of up to $10,000.

-If you are facing charges of assault and battery, contact a battery defense attorney as soon as possible.
-An attorney can investigate your case to determine what defense applies to your specific situation.
+If you are facing charges of assault and battery, contact our Fort Lauderdale criminal attorney as soon as possible.
+We can investigate your case to determine what defense applies to your specific situation.
 Some defenses used in an assault and battery case are:

 - Action was not intentional and was an accident

 - Victim gave consent to the physical contact

 - There is a lack of proof in the case

 If you have been arrested and are facing charges of assault and battery in Florida, you need an experienced Fort Lauderdale criminal attorney to help with your case.
 Robert David Malove has over 30 years of experience defending those accused of violent offenses.
 To set up a free consultation to discuss your case, contact us online or by calling our office at 954-861-0384.
 For your convenience, payment plans are available.